 As a first step, your doctor may recommend weight loss through a low-calorie diet combined with moderate exercise activities.
 Even a modest reduction in your weight — for instance, losing 5 percent of your body weight — might improve your condition.

 Your doctor may prescribe a medication to:

-Your doctor also may prescribe metformin (Glucophage, Glucophage XR), an oral medication for type 2 diabetes that lowers insulin levels.
-This drug improves ovulation and leads to regular menstrual cycles.
+Your doctor also may prescribe metformin (Glucophage, Fortamet, others), an oral medication for type 2 diabetes that improves insulin resistance and lowers insulin levels.
+This drug may help with ovulation and lead to regular menstrual cycles.
 Metformin also slows the progression to type 2 diabetes if you already have prediabetes and aids in weight loss if you also follow a diet and an exercise program.

 - Reduce excessive hair growth.
 Your doctor may recommend birth control pills to decrease androgen production, or another medication called spironolactone (Aldactone) that blocks the effects of androgens on the skin.
 Because spironolactone can cause birth defects, effective contraception is required when using the drug, and it's not recommended if you're pregnant or planning to become pregnant.
 Eflornithine (Vaniqa) is another medication possibility; the cream slows facial hair growth in women.

 - Hoffman BL, et al. Williams Gynecology.
 2nd ed.
 New York, N.Y.: The McGraw-Hill Companies; 2012. http://accessmedicine.com/resourceTOC.aspx?resourceID=768.
 Accessed June 2, 2014.

 - Barbieri RL, et al. Clinical manifestations of polycystic ovary syndrome in adults. http://www.uptodate.com/home.
 Accessed June 4, 2014.